 Driscoll’s new piece Thank You For Coming: Space (2019) unfolds with a moving requiem on art, the body, and loss.
 Performed in a unique installation setting on the McGuire Theater stage, Space is informed by art-historical imagery and emerges as a collaborative creation between the artist, her astute design collaborators, and the audience.

-In conjunction with the new performance work, Driscoll will extend the conceptual underpinnings of her trilogy to the Walker’s gallery Gallery 7.
-Faye Driscoll: Come On In, the artist’s first gallery installation, presents an environment that invites us to become active participants.
+In conjunction with the new performance work, Driscoll extended the conceptual underpinnings of her trilogy to the Walker’s gallery Gallery 7.
+Faye Driscoll: Come On In, the artist’s first gallery installation, presented an environment that invited us each to become active participants.
+Following closure due to COVID-19, Driscoll reimagined part of the exhibition as an online experience, to be viewed from the comfort of your home.